rainydio/wallet23/README.md

 ...
 ```

-This report only includes successful executions and unexpected errors, otherwise there will be to many rows in it.
-If you attempt to make changes to contract, and your difftool can show inline changes (meld can).
-Then you may create new report and compare it to previously commited:
+This report only includes messages which were accepted by contract.
+If you attempt to make changes to contract, and your difftool can show inline changes (meld can), then you may create new report and compare it to previously commited:

 ```sh
 $ (fift -s test.fif key1 && fift -s test.fif key2 && fift -s test.fif key3) > test-report.txt && git difftool test-report.txt